gi-ev/LNI/README.md

-# lni - LaTeX class for submissions to the ``Lecture Notes in Informatics''
+# lni – LaTeX class for submissions to the “Lecture Notes in Informatics”

 ```yaml
 ----------------------------------------------------------------------------